schuttpj86/vera1/doc/md_source/small_signal_stability.md

 Small-signal analysis is a technique used to evaluate the dynamic behavior of nonlinear systems by linearizing their equations around a specific operating point.
-This approach assumes that perturbations are sufficiently small (typically within 1%) so that the system’s response can be approximated using linear models.
+This approach assumes that perturbations are sufficiently small (typically within 1%) so that the system's response can be approximated using linear models.
 The resulting linear representation enables the use of standard control engineering tools to assess system stability and dynamic performance.